MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inspecting-pages.md

 > [!TIP]
 > To copy the values of a field or entity under one of the tabs to the clip board, select the field or entity and press Ctrl+C.

-### Explore page in Visual Studio Code

-With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, you can explore the code behind the page in Visual Studio Code to troubleshoot any issues.
-To do this, select the **Explore in Visual Studio Code** link, which opens the page in Visual Studio Code, where you can inspect the page object and its source table.
-For more information, see [Troubleshoot in Visual Studio Code directly from the web client](devenv-troubleshoot-vscode-webclient.md).

 ### [Page](#tab/page)

 The **Page** field shows information about the main page or a selected (highlighted) subpage in a part.
 The field shows the following information: